Sally Walker (song): Critical reception

 "Sally Walker" received positive reviews from music critics.
 Mike Nied of Idolator said the song "puts a fresh spin on the much-loved kiddie anthem," describing it as "both twerkable and hummable".
 Writing for V magazine, Julian Wright stated that Azalea "shows off her lyrical prowess and playful delivery" and the song "weaves through coy choruses of the game's repetitive nursery rhyme and clever bars delivered with heft".
 HipHopDX commented that "Iggy has been making a huge effort with her career as of lately, and it has been paying off, as many of the work she puts out really slaps," while Rap-Up said "the twerk-ready banger marks a return to Iggy's mixtape roots."
 Dani Blum of Pitchfork, in an otherwise negative review of its parent album In My Defense, praised "Sally Walker" as the best song on the album, comparing its "sparkling piano chords" to Cardi B's "Money".

 Music video

 Background and release

 Azalea has been teasing the music video for "Sally Walker" since posting a call for the clip on Twitter.
 She shared various pictures from the music video, which feature her sitting on top of cars in elaborate garments.
 The clip accompanied the song's release on 15 March 2019.
 It was shot in Atlanta and directed by Colin Tilley, who previously directed Azalea's videos for "Savior" (2018) and "Kream" (2018).
 It features cameo appearances by makeup artist James Charles and drag queens Shea Couleé, Vanessa Vanjie Mateo, and Mayhem Miller.
 The girl who dies in the video is believed to be allusive to American rapper Bhad Bhabie who Azalea once had an incident with.
-As of July 2020, the video has over 75 million views on YouTube, becoming Azalea's 18th video to achieve this milestone.
+As of April 2025, the video has over 92 million views on YouTube.